alex-slynko/pantry_daemon_common-1/README.md

 ## Usage

-require 'pantry_daemon_common/publisher' to use simple publisher.
+require 'wonga/daemon/publisher' to use simple publisher.

 ## Contributing

-1. Fork it
+1. Clone the repository from [Gerrit](https://gerrit.example.com/#/admin/projects/cookbooks/wonga_cookbook)
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create a named feature branch with JIRA ticket (like `TD-1234_Adds_Feature_X`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Write your change
-4. Run tests (`bundle exec rake`)
+4. Write [rspec](https://www.relishapp.com/rspec/rspec-core) tests for your change
-5. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request
+5. Run `rake` ensuring they all pass
+6. Write [a meaningful git commit message](https://xkcd.com/1296/) including the JIRA ticket ID and a synopsis of changes if needed
+7. Run `git rebase -i`, squash your commits, retain the original Change-ID and re-run tests if you've been lone-wolfing too long
+8. Run `git review` to submit a Change Request ID and link it to JIRA